Frequently Asked Questions

 What should I expect when I call the OIG Hotline?

-You will be connected with an analyst who will take your allegation by asking you a series of questions similar to the ones contained in the OIG complaint report form.
+You will be connected with A Special Agent who will take your allegation by asking you a series of questions similar to the ones contained in the OIG complaint report form.

 At times, due to call volume or scheduling an analyst will be unavailable to speak with you.
 You may leave a message and one of our staff will call you back as soon as possible.